 - 2 tablespoons freshly squeezed lime juice

-- Mix together the corn, black beans, red onion, garlic, jalapeño, red bell pepper, cilantro and cumin.
+Mix together the corn, black beans, red onion, garlic, jalapeño, red bell pepper, cilantro, and cumin.
 Stir in the olive oil and lime juice.
-Add salt and cayenne to taste, and adjust seasonings.
+Add salt and cayenne, then taste and adjust seasonings if needed.

 Allow to chill for at least 30 minutes before serving.
 Can use as a dip or on tacos or with grilled meats.

 For extra flavor, stir in 4 slices of cooked bacon, crumbled.